-Join Richard Harrington for an in-depth discussion in this video Mirror Lockup mode, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Mirror Lockup mode, part of Learning the Canon 6D.

 …The flapping of the mirror on your DSLR camera can really lead to…unwanted camera movement, which usually results in a blurrier image.…One way to minimize this is to shoot from a tripod, and…even further to use the mirror up mode.…In this mode, the camera's mirror is raised.…Once raised, you won't be able to see the viewfinder or…use any of the auto focus commands.…However, live view will continue to work.…The real benefit here is that the mirror is raised, and…then will only close when you take the photo.…